ssblur/scriptor-datapack-builder/README.md

 ## Building

-Build with `npm install`, then build with `npm run build` to build with Vite.
+Install with `npm install`, then build with `npm run build` to build with Vite.